preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 .. image:: clickable-6.png

 10. Edit the settings for the copy (clone) and save.
-11. Move the new clickable area to the correct position.
+11. Move the new clickable area to the correct position and save.

 Change the size of a clickable area or move it
 --------------------------------------------------